-First — you need a ticket with the Park Hopper option or a pass that includes park hopping abilities (in other words, a basic one-day, one-park, standard ticket won’t allow you to hop around).
+First — you need a theme park ticket with the Park Hopper option or a pass that includes park hopping abilities (in other words, a basic one-day, one-park, standard ticket won’t allow you to hop around).

-Second — you need to make a Park Pass for the first park you want to visit each day of your trip.
+Second — you need to make a Park Pass Reservation for the first park you want to visit each day of your trip.
 Third — you MUST visit that first park in order to hop later.
 You can’t just skip that first park and go directly to a second park later.
-Instead, you MUST enter your first park (the park you have a Park Pass for), and THEN you’ll be allowed to hop.
+Instead, you MUST enter your first park (the park you have a Park Pass Reservation for), and THEN you’ll be allowed to hop.

 Click here to see our page full of information about Park Hopping!

-But, That Could Change!
 Here’s What You Need to Know

 Overall

 Remember that you can always add on the Park Hopping option to your tickets (even part-way during your trip).
 But, Disney will charge you as if you’ve added the Park Hopping option on for your entire trip.
 So if you have a 4-day ticket and you decide to add the Park Hopper option on day 2, you’ll still be charged the park Hopper upgrade for all 4 days.
-So, if you are going to add it to your ticket be sure to do so early on!
+So, if you are going to add it to your ticket, be sure to do so early on!
 And keep in mind that you generally cannot remove a Park Hopper option from a ticket, so you want to carefully consider whether you need it before paying for it!

 Join the DFB Newsletter to get all the breaking news right in your inbox!
 Click here to Subscribe!